thumbliner/thumbliner/toys.md

 ---

+> “The quality of a footballer is the space they create for their teammates.”<br>
+> — Johan Cruyff

+---

 ## **Factorio** by Wube Software<br>
 Scale an industrial operation by converting manual tasks into automation, designing modular lines around throughput and bottlenecks, and extending capability through research while keeping conversions flexible across products.
 <p>